MergerAccount/Bravur_Chatbot_Front_End/README.md

 2. Go to your Wordpress dashboard --> Plugins --> Activitate the Bravur Plugin

-3. The backend is running on a server, so you dont have to run it for the plugin to work.
+3. The backend must be cloned and running from the backend repository, make sure to start the backend before using the plugin functionality.